Josue87/MetaFinder/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have checked this works in the corresponding browser (STB, MH, Chrome)
+- [ ] I have checked this works with manual QA